Amazingly it is now seven years plus

 - 50mm clear sleeve or heat shrink to slip over resistor.

-retained and rev limiter must remain as supplied.
+retained and rev limiter must remain in operation.

 The starter motor must remain along with the